toyinbo0903/toyinbo0903.github.io/index.md

-NPS By Product/Service: Calculate NPS for each of your products or services, to understand which ones are performing well and which ones might need improvement.
+**NPS By Product or Service**: Calculate NPS for each of your products or services, to understand which ones are performing well and which ones might need improvement.

 ```sql